scala/scala3/docs/docs/reference/contextual/motivation.md

 Following Haskell, Scala was the second popular language to have some form of implicits.
 Other languages have followed suit.
 E.g Rust's traits or Swift's protocol extensions.
 Design proposals are also on the table for Kotlin as [compile time dependency resolution](https://github.com/Kotlin/KEEP/blob/e863b25f8b3f2e9b9aaac361c6ee52be31453ee0/proposals/compile-time-dependency-resolution.md), for C# as [Shapes and Extensions](https://github.com/dotnet/csharplang/issues/164) or for F# as [Traits](https://github.com/MattWindsor91/visualfsharp/blob/hackathon-vs/examples/fsconcepts.md).
 Implicits are also a common feature of theorem provers such as Coq or Agda.

 Even though these designs use widely different terminology, they are all variants of the core idea of _term inference_.
 Given a type, the compiler synthesizes a "canonical" term that has that type.
 Scala embodies the idea in a purer form than most other languages: An implicit parameter directly leads to an inferred argument term that could also be written down explicitly.
-By contrast, typeclass based designs are less direct since they hide term inference behind some form of type classification and do not offer the option of writing the inferred quantities (typically, dictionaries) explicitly.
+By contrast, type class based designs are less direct since they hide term inference behind some form of type classification and do not offer the option of writing the inferred quantities (typically, dictionaries) explicitly.

 Given that term inference is where the industry is heading, and given that Scala has it in a very pure form, how come implicits are not more popular?
 In fact, it's fair to say that implicits are at the same time Scala's most distinguished and most controversial feature.
 I believe this is due to a number of aspects that together make implicits harder to learn than necessary and also make it harder to prevent abuses.